michzyman/CitiesPhysicalDisordersProject-/README.md

 This program incorporates a supervised binary classification model to determine the probability of whether or not an input is a vacant lot or not.
 Code for the convolutional neural network is at `/application/src/classifier/model_code/vacant_occupied.py`.

 Initially, the model takes in as input the images that were extracted in the previous step (224x224).
+We chose these image dimensions because it matches the dimensions of ImageNet, which VGG16 (the base of our model) has been pre-trained on.
 The data was manually split into two folders: train (80%) and test (20%).
 The subfolders in each of these are “STRUCTURE” and “VACANT_LOT.”
 Additionally, 20% of the training dataset was used for validation.
 The neural network uses VGG16 as a pretrained model, followed by several dense layers.
 Two dropout layers were added between the dense layers in order to prevent the model from overfitting to the training data.
 ReLU was used as the activation function; this activation function is typically used as a default for convolutional neural networks because it allows the model to overcome the vanishing gradient problem, and consequently learn faster and perform better.
 The final layer uses the sigmoid activation function to give a value between 0 and 1, which is ultimately used for the prediction of whether or not the parcel is a vacant lot.
 Since the image data contains a lot of information that is not necessarily used to make the prediction, it is considered quite noisy.
 As such, the Adam optimizer is used to handle this.

 # 9. Resources